Ildemaro Vargas Preview, Player Props: Nationals vs. Pirates

 Ildemaro Vargas At The Plate

-- Vargas is hitting .244 with 10 doubles, a triple, four home runs and 14 walks.
+- Vargas has 10 doubles, a triple, four home runs and 15 walks while hitting .250.

-- Vargas enters this game on a four-game hitting streak.
-During his last games, he's hitting .333.
+- Vargas will look to extend his five-game hitting streak.
+He's batting .500 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.